 - •Founded and scaled AirPop — B2B consumer brand with global distribution

-- •Built Global Solo's META diagnostic framework from patterns observed across two decades of cross-border operations
+- •Built Global Solo's META diagnostic framework from patterns observed firsthand across cross-border operations

 Recent Articles